 The Village Museum

-The Village Museum is an open-air ethnographic museum located in the Herastrau Park.
-This is a great museum which showcases the traditional Romanian rural life.
+The Village Museum is an open-air ethnographic museum located in Herastrau Park.
+This is a great museum that showcases traditional Romanian rural life.

 Address: nr.
 28-30, cod poştal 011347, Șoseaua Pavel Dimitrievici Kiseleff, București, Romania

 Bucharest is amazing and it has so many awesome things to do and see.
 But there are so many places to see in Romania.
 It's a beautiful country with medieval cities, incredible seaside destinations and epic skiing resorts like Poiana Brasov.

 We absolutely recommend that you take a day to explore a unique point of interest outside of the capital as well.
 You can book a day tour from Bucharest to Romanian castles such as Bran Castle and Peles Castle.

 Tip: The most popular day trip from Bucharest is to Bran Castle, also known as the official residence of Count Dracula.
 We recommend booking a day trip to Bran Castle to experience some of the wonderful rural and cultural life of Romania outside of Bucharest.

 The best place to stay in Bucharest is around the centre, near Calea Victoriei.
 As previously mentioned I used to live in Bucharest so I know the areas really well.
 Here are the hotels I recommend for you which are really close to all the main attractions and the best things to do in the city.